 - They were previously a secure tenant of a local authority and their home was transferred to a Housing Association.
-This only applies if you were living in your home at the date it was transferred.
+This only applies if they were living in their home at the date it was transferred.

 - They have been public sector tenants for three years or more.

 - They live in a self contained property.

 Housing association tenants might not be eligible if: